-A composite sample collected on December 9, 2015 for routine compliance nitrogen series analysis exhibited an ammonia concentration of 2.8 mg/L. The permit limit for ammonia is 2.0 mg/L. STP operators immediately took action to adjust system parameters to increase aeration cycles during daily hours (high loading periods) to improve nitrification of ammonia and returned them to normal aeration cycles during the evening.
-In-house process control samples collected for ammonia the remainder of the month indicated that the operational changes were effective and concentrations were below the permit limit.
+There were two excursions of the SPDES permit limits for ammonia at Outfall 001.
+Twenty-four hour composite samples collected on March 7 and 9, 2016 for routine nitrogen series analysis exhibited ammonia concentrations of 2.2 mg/L in each sample (the permit limit for ammonia is 2.0 mg/L).
+STP operators immediately took action to adjust system parameters by increasing aeration cycles during daytime hours (high loading periods) to improve nitrification of ammonia, and returning to normal aeration cycles during the evening.
+The exact cause(s) of these excursions were not determined; however, in-house process control sample results for ammonia were consistently been below permit limits after this event, indicating that the operational changes were effective in lowering ammonia concentrations below the permit limit.